patgoley/Pipeline/README.md

     var consumer: (OutputType -> Void)? { get set }
 }
 ```
 A `ConsumableType` is something that produces data of a particular type as passes it to a consumer function.
-Other types can "hook into" the `ConsumableType` by setting it's consumer to a function, which will then be invoked whenever a new value is available.
+Other types can "hook into" the `ConsumableType` by setting it's consumer to a function, which will then be call whenever a new value is available.

 The compliment to a `ConsumableType` is a `ConsumerType`.
 It has an input type and a function to receive incoming values.
-Consumers can be hooked up to Consumables as long as their InputType and OutputType match.
+Consumers can be hooked up to Consumables as long as their `InputType` and `OutputType` match.

 ``` swift
 protocol ConsumerType {